 All goats must have access to clean water and a well-balanced, nutritious diet.
 Freedom from hunger and thirst provides goats with their most basic needs by allowing them to remain in good health and full of energy.

-One of these five freedoms is: Freedom from hunger and thirst.
-In this section, you will learn about this freedom and how you can make sure your goats have the right diet to achieve Freedom from hunger and thirst
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your goats have what they need to be free from hunger and thirst.

 Many people get goats as companion animals (pets), as they believe they will act like lawnmowers and eat all their unwanted grass and weeds.
 However, the truth is that goats need a specially prepared diet, as they will not eat just anything, nor is it healthy for them to do so!
 Goats are known as ‘browsers’ – this means they eat a range of shrubs, trees, hedges, grasses, leaves and various other plants.

 Since goats are browsers, they can be picky and will carefully choose only the best pieces of plants to eat and will not touch other pieces.